JoeLanglands/golenoid/README.md

 ## About

-This package aims to aid the calculation the magnetic fields within (and to a lesser extent around), tightly wound solenoidal electromagnets, quickly and without the need for sophisticated field modelling software that uses computationally expensive methods, such as Finite Element Analysis.
-The kinds of solenoids this package is aimed at are those usually used in MRI machines or particle accelerators.
+This package aims enable the calculation of magnetic fields within (and to a lesser extent around), tightly wound solenoidal electromagnets.
+The primary goal is to be able to compute fields quickly and without the need for sophisticated field modelling software that uses computationally expensive methods such as Finite Element Analysis.
+The kinds of solenoids this package is aimed at are those usually found in MRI machines or particle accelerators.

 The mathematics for these calculations can be found in [here](https://ntrs.nasa.gov/citations/20140002333).